Playwright vs. Puppeteer in 2024: Which Should You Choose

 What Are the Disadvantages of Playwright?

-• Playwright lacks support for Ruby and Java.
+• Playwright lacks support for Ruby, PHP, and Golang.

 • Instead of real devices, Playwright uses desktop browsers to emulate mobile devices.